Ruins of Adventure

 In addition to the Paths chosen based on their level and Knowledge, all Wizards learn the Apprentice’s Path for free at 1st level.
 Each wizard automatically knows the spell Read Magic, and may roll to learn the other spells from this path as normal.

-Beyond these initial paths, in order to learn new paths, the wizard much find a tutor who can teach him the path, find a spellbook describing the path, or find some other source of knowledge for a new path in the course of a game.
+Beyond these initial paths, in order to learn new paths, the wizard much find a tutor who can teach him the path, or find (usually steal) another wizard’s spellbook describing the path, or find some other source of knowledge for a new path in the course of a game.

 A wizard who concentrates his effort in a single school of magic is called a specialist.
 There are specialists in each type of magic, although some are extremely rare.
 Specialist wizards have advantages and disadvantages when compared to mages.
 Their chance to know spells of their school of magic is greatly increased, but the intensive study results in a smaller chance to know spells outside their school.
 The number of spells they can cast increases, but they lose the ability to cast spells of the school (or schools) in opposition to their specialty and are able to learn fewer Paths than a generalist.
 Their ability to research and create new spells within their specialty is increased, but the initial selection of spells in their school may be quite limited.
 All in all, players must consider the advantages and disadvantages carefully.

 Being a specialist does have significant advantages to balance the trade-offs the character must make.
 These are listed here: